MediaHound/Segundo/README.md

 ## Author

-Dustin Bachrach, ahdustin@gmail.com
+Dustin Bachrach, dustin@mediahound.com

 ## License

-Segundo is available under the MIT license.
+Segundo is available under the Apache License 2.0.
 See the LICENSE file for more info.